-The Association has applied the requirements of FRS 102 sections 11 and 12 to the measurement, presentation and disclosure of its financial assets.
-Investments in short term deposit funds and the foreign exchange security deposit are designated in the Balance Sheet at fair value through profit and loss.
-Fair value is calculated using the bid price at the close of business on the balance sheet date.
+The Association has applied the requirements of FRS 102 sections 11 to the measurement, presentation and disclosure of its financial assets.
+Investments in short term deposit funds and the foreign exchange security deposit are designated in the Balance Sheet at fair value through profit and loss in order to eliminate any measurement or recognition inconsistency.
+Fair value is calculated using the bid price at the close of business on the balance sheet date and each date thereafter.